-The population of Chile is estimated to be around 18.39 million, as of 2017.
+The population of Chile is estimated to be around 18.4 million, as of 2017.
 Its population growth rate has been decreasing over the last few years, mainly because of a declining fertility rate which is below the replacement level.
-The country is predominantly urban with almost all of its population living in urban areas as of 2016, making it one of the most urbanized nations in the world.
+The country is predominantly urban with almost all of its population living in urban areas, making it one of the most urbanized nations in the world.
 The largest of Chile’s urban areas in terms of population is Santiago, which is also the county’s capital.

 While Chile's economy has been historically strong, GDP decreased slightly in 2015 and 2016, due to falling growth rates.
 Around the same time, other economic indicators showed a decline, even if only slightly.
 Chile produces far more than copper than any other nation, but production faltered a bit in 2011 and 2012.
 From 2014 through 2016, the inflation rate rose more than usual, but it is projected to return to normal for the foreseeable future.